xavierblasco/RoboticaUVic-PR-week3/README.md

 ```

 Learning Python is extraordinarily easy, especially if other
 programming languages are already known.
-There are a few tutorials to
+There are some tutorials to
 get up to speed in a few minutes:
 - *Learn Python in 10 minutes* [tutorial](http://www.stavros.io/tutorials/python/) for beginners
 - A very concise and recommendable **Python+Numpy** [tutorial](https://cs231n.github.io/python-numpy-tutorial/) by Justin Johnson